 If the curve is large or it causes pain, physical therapy may help.
 The therapist will teach you exercises to improve your posture and strengthen the muscles in your belly that support your spine.

 Surgery can also reduce the curve and prevent it from getting worse in both children and adults.
 It may be an option if you or your child has:

 Severe back pain that doesn't improve with other treatments

 Scheuermann's kyphosis that causes a curve of more than 75 degrees

 Spinal fusion is the surgery that doctors use most often.
 During this procedure, the surgeon lines up the bones of the spine and fuses them together to stop them from moving.
-He fills in the spaces between the vertebrae with small pieces of bone.
+They fill in the spaces between the vertebrae with small pieces of bone.
 Metal screws, plates, or rods hold the spine in place while it heals.